sigsep/open-unmix-paper-joss/paper.md

 _Nussl_ is a very recent framework, presented in [@manilow18].
 It includes a large number of methods and generally focuses on classical signal processing methods rather than machine-learning-based techniques.
 It has built-in interfaces for common evaluation metrics and data sets.
 The library offers great modularity and a good level of abstraction.
 However, it also means that it is challenging for beginners who might only want to focus on changing the machine learning parts of the techniques.

 <!-- ## The gap -->
-The main problem with all of these available implementations is that they do not deliver state-of-the-art results.
-No open-source system exists today that matches the performance of the best system proposed more than 4 years ago by [@uhlich15].
+The main problem with these implementations is that they do not deliver state-of-the-art results.
+No open-source system is available today that matches the performance of the best system proposed more than 4 years ago by [@uhlich15].
 We believe that the lack of such a baseline has a serious negative impact on future research on source separation.
-Many new methods that were published in the last years, are usually compared to their own baselines, thus showing relative instead of absolute performance gains, so that other researchers cannot assess if a method performs as good as state-of-the-art.
+Many new methods that were published in the last years, are usually compared to their own baseline implementations, thus showing relative instead of absolute performance gains, so that other researchers cannot assess if a method performs as good as state-of-the-art.
 Also, the lack of a common reference for the community potentially miss-guides young researchers and students that enter the field of music separation.
-The consequence of this can be observed by looking at the popularity of the above-mentioned music separation frameworks on GitHub: all of the frameworks mentioned above combined are less popular than two recent deep learning papers that were accompanied by code (nussl: 196 stars, untwist: 95, pyfasst 79, openblissart 77) such as `MTG/DeepConvSep` from [@chandna17] (340 stars) and `f90/Wave-U-Net` from [stoller] (300 stars).
+The result of this can be observed by looking at the popularity of the above-mentioned music separation frameworks on GitHub: all of the frameworks mentioned above combined are less popular than two recent deep learning papers that were accompanied by code such as `MTG/DeepConvSep` from [@chandna17] and `f90/Wave-U-Net` from [@stoller18].
 Thus, users might be confused regarding which of these implementations can be considered state-of-the-art.

 # Open-Unmix

 Today, a lot of new research in signal processing comes from applying machine learning to specific tasks such as music separation.
-With the rise of simple to use machine learning frameworks such as [Keras], [Tensorflow], [Pytorch] or [NNabla], the technical challenge of developing a music separation system appears to be very low at first sight.
+With the rise of simple to use machine learning frameworks such as _Keras_, _Tensorflow_, _Pytorch_ or _NNabla_, the technical challenge of developing a music separation system appears to be very low at first sight.
 However, the lack of domain knowledge about the specifics of music signals often results in weak performance where issues are difficult to track using learning-based algorithms.
 We could observe this problem in [@sisec16; @sisec18], when we organized the source separation evaluation campaign.
-Computationally complex deep models might underperform simpler models just because of subtle differences in pre- and postprocessing.
+More complex deep architectures potentially underperform simpler models just because of subtle differences in pre- and postprocessing.
 These problems could have been discussed more systematically if the proposed methods would have been open-source.
 We, therefore, designed _Open-Unmix_ to address these issues by relying on procedures that were verified by the community or proven to be working well by literature.

 ## Design Choices

-The design choices made for _Open-unmix_ have sought to reach two somewhat contradictory objectives.
-Its first aim is to have state-of-the-art performance, and its second aim is to still be easily understandable so that it can serve as a basis for research allowing improved performance in the future.
+The design choices made for _Open-Unmix_ have sought to reach two somewhat contradictory objectives.
+Its first aim is to have state-of-the-art performance, and its second aim is to still be easily understandable so that it could serve as a basis for research allowing improved performance in the future.
 In the past, many researchers faced difficulties in pre- and post-processing that could be avoided by sharing domain knowledge.
 The aim was hence to design a system that allows researchers to focus on:

 - new representations, in which case there is a need for established separation architectures to use as a basis for evaluation.